Guests using screen readers, please click here.

 Navigating the Museum

 Restrooms are located on every floor of the Museum.
 Wheelchair accessible restrooms are located on every floor.
-Family restrooms/all-gender restrooms are located on levels 1, 2, 3, and 5.
+All-gender restrooms are located on levels 1, 2, 3, and 5.
 All-gender restrooms provide access to safe bathrooms and changing areas for people of any gender identity and presentation.
 They also provide safe spaces for those who need the assistance of a Personal Care Attendant or those with small children.

+COVID UPDATE: Drinking fountains on each level are currently unavailable - there is a water bottle filling station available on Level 2.
 Wheelchair accessible drinking fountains are located near restrooms and elevators on levels 1, 2, 3, and 5.

 The Museum Café